top of page

 MSG (R) Roberts has been awarded the following military awards and decorations: LOM, MSM (3 OLC), ACOM (5 OLC), AAM (4 OLC), ARCOM (2 OLC), AGCM (6th Award), AFRM with “M” Device and 30 Years Gold Hourglass, ARCAM (2 OLC), NDSM (2nd Award), GWOTEM, GWOTSM, NCOPDR (3), OSR (2), and ASR, Sharpshooter Marksmanship Badge, Army Certificate of Achievement (2), Certificate of Retirement and Certificate of Appreciation.

 MSG (R) Roberts joined the National Associates of Black Military Women (NABMW)-Brooklyn Chapter on September 24, 2017.
 In 2018 she joined along with her Sister- in- Arms Deborah Hunter-Smith as Chapter Co-Chairperson of the Membership Committee from 2018-2022.
 The organization is to tell her story and vision throughout one’s Military Career.
-Currently MSG (R) Roberts serves as Treasure for NABMW-Brooklyn Chapter.
+Currently MSG (R) Roberts serves as Treasurer for NABMW Brooklyn Chapter.

 MSG (R) Roberts is a member of MTA Veteran Employee Resource Group Board Member, Basic Webmaster for Transportation Communication Union-MTA, Fort Hamilton Retiree Councils, and MTA Black Enterprise Group Interaction Network (B.E.G.I.N).
 Currently enrolled in Six Sigma Yellow Belt (MTA).